Category Archives: Abortion

 When Does Life Begin?

-Justin Taylor provides some clear quotes on the subject from a number of doctors at leading medical institutions.
-Though it is common to hear that we don’t really know when life begins, the medical answer seems pretty clear.
+Though it’s common to hear that we don’t really know when life begins, the medical answer seems pretty clear.

-Contrary to what many believe about the position of many (if not most) Christians on the abortion issue, the case for the pro-life position is largely a scientific case.
+Contrary to popular belief on the Christians take abortion, the case for the pro-life position is largely a scientific case.
 The theological dimension is the ethic premise, ‘You should not take an innocent human life.”
 But whether the fetus is a human being, one whose life should be protected as any other innocent human life (by law), is determined by a scientific analysis of the nature of the fetus itself.
 Rhetoric, whether ‘pro-life’ or ‘pro-choice,’ muddles the issue and generates more heat than light.

 For more on this issue, on both the scientific issues involved as well as the moral/theological issues, see: